godtopus/rsclustering/README.md

-# rsclustering
+# rust-clustering
-rsclustering is a clustering library for Rust
+rust-clustering is a clustering library for Rust